rahildoshi97/materforge/paper/paper.md

 # Usage

 A material is defined in a YAML file and loaded with a single function call.
-The following example demonstrate an alloy configuration, followed by the Python code to load and use the material.
+The following example demonstrates an alloy configuration, followed by the Python code to load and use the material.

 ## YAML Configuration Example: Alloy (`steel.yaml`)
 ```yaml